Brillar0101/NeuralCard/README.md

     class GUESS result
 ```

-All 24 LEDs run from 6 GPIO by charlieplexing — which is why there are 6
+All 24 LEDs run from 6 GPIO by charlieplexing.
+That is why there are 6
-current-limiting resistors rather than 24, and why the display is viable on
+current-limiting resistors rather than 24, and why the display works on a coin
-a coin cell: only one LED is ever actually lit at a time.
+cell at all: only one LED is ever actually lit.

 ## Firmware

 `firmware/` is an ESP-IDF project that builds today.
-It contains the
+It has the charlieplex
-charlieplex driver (LED-to-pin mapping extracted from the board netlist),
+driver, with the LED-to-pin mapping extracted from the board netlist rather
-the LSM6DS3 driver, and a motion-triggered gesture recorder that prints
+than guessed, the LSM6DS3 driver, and a motion-triggered gesture recorder that
-labelled CSV over the USB-C console — the tool for building a training set.
+prints labelled CSV over the USB-C console.
+That recorder is how you build a
+training set.

 ```
 cd firmware && idf.py set-target esp32s3 && idf.py build && idf.py flash monitor